Pingul/Pingul.github.io/Games/Connect4/README.md

 - -1 = Opponent playing piece
 Note: This means that whether you are currently playing as Red or Yellow, your pieces will always be 1 and your opponents -1.

 The board matrix will be sent to you in a plain text message containing 42 numbers all separated by one space.
-These numbers will be written column by column as you can see below.
+These numbers will be written row by row as you can see below.

 <img src="../../fig/C4_indices.jpg" alt="Connect 4 indices" style="max-width: 200px;"/>